Portrait of the Artist

 For Duane Michals, every picture tells a story, portrait photography included.
 The Carnegie Museum of Art calls its retrospective "The Storyteller," for all its strength in portraiture.
 His camera is never at home apart from people, and his subjects are never alone apart from an idea.
 He spells it out, too, in his endearingly clumsy handwriting—often in block capitals, in the broad margins of his black-and-white prints.
 Duane Michals's Empty New York (D. C. Moore gallery, c.
 1964)Sometimes he indulges as well in overlays of color, applied by hand, that obliterate or enhance hands and faces.
 The device recalls Cubism, but just as much the sheer possibilities of the medium.

-Born in 1932, Michals had his last New York retrospective way back in 1970, at MoMA, and the one in Pittsburgh takes him to his roots in steel country.
+Born in 1932, Michals had his last New York retrospective way back in 1970, at MoMA, and the one in Pittsburgh takes him, like LaToya Ruby Frazier, to his roots in steel country.
 New Yorkers will have to settle for a visit to Chelsea.
 There a large selection of photos, all from hitherto unprinted negatives, plays up one side of the equation, as "The Portraitist."
 It cannot help telling stories all the same.
 Are those stories more simplistic than one willingly remembers?
 Where a show the year before had him prowling the city, like Danny Lyon, Gordon Parks, or Thomas Roma, here he seems content to sit still.

 His marginalia does start to get in the way of his portraits.
 "Jeremy Irons bares his soles," meaning the soles of his feet, and Liv Ullmann is "deeply feminine."
 Johnny Cash, hand raised warily over his mouth, "was hotter than a pepper sprout."
 Paul Taylor, the choreographer, is "dancing cheek to cheek"—or rather lying cheek to cheek with his beagle.
 "Just when you've been Leibovitzed there is no going back."
 They lie between one-liners and advertising slogans, but then Annie Leibovitz, the photographer for Rolling Stone covers, knows something about PR herself.